tasesmuemils/100DaysOfCode/README.md

 # day 19 30.01.2018
 Lot of info written down about innerHTML, DOM manipulation.
 Few things was very boring, but they are important, so no escaping from that.

+# day 20 31.01.2018
+Chapter 6 "DOM"- done!
+But I have feeling that I almost dont remeber what was on first pages of that chapter.
+Maybe someone have good source where you can gain JavaSvript skills by completing tasks (something else then freecodecamp)?